 A reckoning of sorts

 Before dying in Cork University Hospital on 22 November 2013 – his remains were buried in the graveyard at Urris, Co.
 Donegal – Gilmartin saw the planning tribunal’s final report vindicate him in 2012, though he doubted whether the exercise had been worthwhile.
 In relation to Quarryvale, findings of corruption were made against Lawlor, Flynn, Dunlop, O’Callaghan and seven Dublin county councillors.
-Gilmartin’s £50,000 payment to Flynn was deemed to be inappropriate rather than corrupt because the tribunal concluded, somewhat questionably, that the sought-for tax incentives would have had little bearing on the Quarryvale project.
+Gilmartin’s £50,000 payment, given to Flynn, was deemed to be inappropriate rather than corrupt because the tribunal concluded that the sought-for tax incentives would have had little bearing on the Quarryvale project.
 The tribunal accepted as true his testimony of O’Callaghan boasting to him about bribing Ahern but could not determine whether these bribes had occurred.

 Tom Gilmartin became an unlikely avatar of justice after gambling unsuccessfully on an overambitious venture that destroyed any lingering hope of imposing order on Dublin’s westwards sprawl.
-Implicated in the corruption that he struggled against and ultimately exposed, he embellished the truth and made unproven allegations, one of which helped the planning tribunal justify its interminable and costly proceedings by ousting a taoiseach.
+While struggling against and exposing corruption, he embellished the truth and made unproven allegations, one of which helped the planning tribunal justify its interminable and costly proceedings by ousting a taoiseach.
 An intractable maverick with bold plans, he was of an ilk that was for generations shepherded onto the emigrant ship.
 And it was the shattering of his returning emigrant’s illusions that drove his vengeful testimony.
 Perhaps, though, it was only fitting that someone breathing righteous fury on behalf of all those deemed surplus to requirements should force Ireland’s political class into such a messy and uncomfortable reckoning.